SkoolNotes/Taproot/2020BIO101/KBhBIO101Translation.md

 6. Catalyst tRNA combines with rRNA  to catalyze amino acid peptide bond
 7. Each codon (group of 3 units in tRNA), matches a specific [[KBhBIO101AminoAcids]]

-=> After the amino acid sequence is done, shaperones fold proteins, and if its finds proteins impossible to fold, it flags it using ubiquitin to send to the garbage

 After the amino acids are assembled, it's time for [[KBe2020bio101refProteinFolding]].
-See also [[KBhBIO101Proteins]].
+See also [[KBhBIO101Proteins]] => After the amino acid sequence is done, shaperones fold proteins, and if its finds proteins impossible to fold, it flags it using ubiquitin to send to the garbage